Built to Last: Functional and structural mechanisms in the moth olfactory network mitigate effects of neural injury: Results

 where $\mu, \sigma$ are the mean and std. dev. of EN responses to trained and control odors.
 In these simulations, prior to injury one odor was trained so the system could discriminate the trained odor vs. control odor ($Fd \approx 5$).
-We either used two randomly-generated odor profiles with broad, overlapping projections onto the AL; or a randomly-generated odor plus background noise vs. background noise (20\% to 100\% odor magnitude).
+We either used two randomly-generated odor profiles with broad, overlapping projections onto the AL; or \{odor + noise\} vs. noise, with mean noise magnitude set between 0.2 and 1.0 times the odor magnitude (in \textit{MothNet}, odor magnitude is controlled by a scalar which multiplies unit-length odor vectors before they are inputted to the RNs).

 \textit{(i)} EN magnitude: As expected, injury reduced raw EN response magnitude, and training restored some of this loss.
 The MON was much more robust to RN (antennae) damage than to PN damage.
 Complete restoration was achieved (on average) for injury levels below 25\% for RN damage and below 8\% for PN damage.
 At these injury values, injury reduced EN odor responses to approximately 70\% of the naive baseline, and training restored them to baseline.
 See the plots in Fig.\ref{learningResultsPanel}(A, B).
 We note that at low injury levels, the system was able to boost EN output by about 140\% to 150\%, a value constrained by the model's saturation parameter for the synaptic connection weights.
 At high levels of injury to PNs, however, the learning mechanism's ability to recover EN performance decreased (see green curves in Fig.\ref{learningResultsPanel}).